HarshMarya/Digital_clock/README.md

 progress steps with the help of html css and javascript
 # Guess Number Game
 guess number game is a game where we get 10 chances to match the computer output is you will match the same number then you'll win, otherwise, you can restart the game I make this mini project with the help of html css and javascript
+# SignUp Form
+made signup form with the help of html css and javascript and add few animation in this project